gunnarvoet/sp-overflow-energetics/README.md

 Model data are stored on google drive and can be retrieved via `make` calls.

 Code to run all analysis steps and generate plots for the paper in [code/](code/).
-All steps are contained in the Makefile, type `make help` for an overview.
+All analysis steps are documented in the Makefile, type `make help` for an overview.

+The source code for the manuscript is contained in [doc/](doc/).

+Analysis code is shared under the [MIT License](https://opensource.org/licenses/MIT).
+Manuscript code and figures are shared under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ----------